Editorial Integrity

 7. Refinance

-Lenders charge higher rates when refinancing or cashing out than when providing initial property financing.
+There is usually higher rates when refinancing or cashing out than when providing initial property financing.
 This adjustment is generally around 0.2%.

 These factors help shape your final DSCR loan interest rates.
 Rethink your borrowing strategy based on these factors to secure lower interest rates.